Fighting fleas on your cat – how to recognise and prevent fleas

 Still, there are signs you can recognize fleas by:

-• Excessive scratching or licking: often at the level of the back, flanks or abdomen.
+- Excessive scratching or licking: often on the back, flanks, or belly.

-• Restless behavior: Your cat seems nervous, sleeps worse or meows more.
+- Restless behavior: Your cat seems nervous, isn't sleeping as well, or is meowing more.

-• Bald spots or redness: especially in cats with flea allergies.
+- Bald spots or redness: especially in cats with a flea allergy.

-• Black dots in the coat: these are often droppings of fleas (flea droppings).
+- Black specks in the fur: these are often flea droppings (flea feces).

-• Itching yourself: Fleas can also bite humans, often on ankles or lower legs.
+- Itching on your own body: Fleas can also bite humans, often on the ankles or lower legs.

 Want to know for sure if your cat has fleas?
 Then comb the coat with a special flea comb over a wet white cloth.
 Do you see black dots that turn red on the cloth?
 Then you're dealing with flea poop, which means your cat is infected.